Draya Michele Shows Off Bombshell Curves In Nude Vinyl Dress And Drives Fans Wild

 In the caption, Draya reveals that the dress is from British fast-fashion retailer Oh Polly.
 While she didn’t reveal the name of the design, a glance at their website reveals that she’s wearing their “Bad Reputation” scoop neck vinyl bodycon minidress.
-Although you can’t this in the former reality TV star’s photos, the dress features a racerback detail and a hidden zipper.
-The garment retails for approximately $50 and is also available in purple, dark red and neon pink.
+Although viewers can’t see this in the former reality TV star’s photos, the dress features a racerback detail and a hidden zipper.
+The garment retails for approximately $50 and is also available in purple, dark red, and neon pink.

 “You tryna got and date then Netflix and chill,” he wrote.